Josh Naylor: Professional career

-Miami Marlins
+Draft and minor leagues (2015–2019)

-The Miami Marlins selected Naylor in the first round, with the 12th overall selection of the 2015 MLB draft.
-He signed with the Marlins after his June 25 graduation from St. Joan of Arc for a $2.25 million signing bonus and was assigned to the Gulf Coast Marlins of the Rookie-level Gulf Coast League for his professional debut.
-He played in 25 games in 2015, posting a .327 batting average with one home run and 16 RBIs.
+Naylor was selected 12th overall by the Miami Marlins in the first round of the 2015 MLB draft on June 8.
+He signed with the Marlins after his June 25 graduation from St. Joan of Arc Catholic Secondary School for a $2.25 million signing bonus.
+He made his professional debut with the Rookie-level GCL Marlins.
+Naylor finished the 2015 season batting .327/.352/.418 with one home run and 16 runs batted in (RBIs) in 25 games.

-Naylor began the 2016 season with the Greensboro Grasshoppers of the Single-A South Atlantic League.
+Naylor began the 2016 season with the Single-A Greensboro Grasshoppers.
 In June, he was suspended without pay after injuring teammate and roommate Stone Garrett with a knife as part of a prank.
-After the incident, Marlins general manager Michael Hill said "I don't think you'll see Josh Naylor goofing around with knives anymore".
-He was selected to appear in the All-Star Futures Game.
+After the incident, Marlins general manager Michael Hill said, "I don't think you'll see Josh Naylor goofing around with knives anymore."
+Midway through the season, Naylor was selected to participate in the 2016 All-Star Futures Game during MLB All-Star Week at Petco Park in San Diego, California, on July 10.